Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/wp-super-cache/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.4 =
-Lots of bugfixes, garbage collection improved, more details at http://ocaoimh.ie/y/3i
+Dynamic cached content now disabled by default. mfunc replaced by wpsc_cachedata filter.
+Read http://ocaoimh.ie/y/6j before updating if you use mfunc/mclude/dynamic-cached-content.

 == Changelog ==
+= 1.4 =
+* Replace legacy mfunc/mnclude/dynamic-cached-content functionality with a "wpsc_cachedata" cacheaction filter.
+* Added dynamic-cache-test.php plugin example wpsc_cachedata filter plugin.
+* Delete post, tag and category cache when a post changes from draft to publish or vice versa.
+Props @Biranit.
+* Update advanced-cache.php and wp-config.php if wp-cache-phase1.php doesn't load, usually happening after migrating to a new hosting service.
+* Misc bugfixes.

+= 1.3.2 =
+* Any mfunc/mclude/dynamic-cached-content tags in comments are now removed.
+* Dynamic cached content feature disabled by default and must be enabled on the Advanced Settings page.
+* Support for the mobile theme in Jetpack via helper plugin on script's Plugins tab.

+= 1.3.1 =
+* Minor updates to documentation
+* Fixed XSS in settings page.

+= 1.3 =
+* mfunc tags could be executed in comments.
+Fixed.
+* More support for sites that use the LOGGED_IN_COOKIE constant and custom cookies.

 = 1.2 =
 * Garbage collection of old cache files is significantly improved.
 I added a scheduled job that keeps an eye on things and restarts the job if necessary.
 Also, if you enable caching from the Easy page garbage collection will be enabled too.
 * Editors can delete single cached files from the admin bar now.
 * Fixed the cached page counter on the settings page.
 * Some sites that updated to 1.0 experienced too much garbage collection.
-There are still stragglers out there who haven.t upgraded but that.s fixed now!
+There are still stragglers out there who haven't upgraded but that's fixed now!
 * Supercached mobile files are now used as there was a tiny little typo that needed fixing.
 * If your site is in a directory and you saw problems updating a page then that should be fixed now.
 * The deactivate hook has been changed so your configuration isn.t hosed when you upgrade.
 Unfortunately this will only happen after you do this upgrade.